anchore/s3c-workshops/labs/Deployment/README.md

+## Overview
+In this lab you will learn how to deploy Anchore Enterprise into an environment of your choice.

-# Prerequisites
+## Prerequisites

 Working installations of Anchorectl and Anchore Enterprise are required to complete the remaining labs in this workshop.
 The following steps, will get both set up and configured Anchore Enterprise deployment

+> _The deployment in this tutorial is not production ready, and will receive limited support from Anchore, but don't let that stop you from learning!_

 ## Clone this Repo

-Download the contents of this repository, you will require the files in both the `deployment` and `examples` directories.
+Download the contents of this repository, you will require the files in this README and the `assets` directories.

 If it works better for you, you can follow the labs via docs on GitHub.